miguelgarcia/example-shop-py/README.md

 - CircleCI
 - Flake8

-Besides CRUD functionality the API will also exposes statistics, produced with custom SQLAlchemy queries
+Besides CRUD functionality the API also exposes statistics, produced with custom SQLAlchemy queries

 - Products count by category
 - Customers count by country